SevenSecrets/game-blog/README.md

 ## Notes

+### Currently working on

+- Having built-in sections for the articles which are actually separate in the DB
+- Making said sections individually selectable (for ease of use/clarity in reading)

 ### Testing

 I originally started building the tests for this using Mocha and Supertest, but decided/realised that proper end-to-end testing was needed, and that Cypress would be a better solution.
 There are still some remnants of Mocha/Supertest in the repo which I need to clean up (package.json etc) and that's why.